groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 Contact us if you have any questions or would like help setting this up.

 <span id="v20-upgrade-FAQ-basics-mem-welcomeemails"></span>
-### Option to send Welcome emails, which is currently turned on
+### Option to email new members a Welcome email, which is currently turned on

 On our old system when a new member was added, there was an option to send them a "how-to" email with information on how to send email to the group, if the group allowed general group members to send.